Commencement FAQ's - Graduation Information

 13. What if I am waiting on a grade change or taking a credit by exam?

 ALL transfer credits, outstanding incomplete grades, grade changes, credit by exam, CLEP, etc. must be received in the Office of the Registrar by May 1, 2015, by 3:00 pm.

 14. How will I be made aware of any changes in my graduation status?

 The Office of the Registrar will notify you of your graduation status via your B-CU email account and ONLY via your B-CU email account.
 Check your B-CU email account often.
 After your initial audit and notification, we will re-review your application only after all final grades have been received.
 If you make changes to your schedule or do not complete required courses, please contact the Office of the Registrar to check on what effect this may have on your already completed graduation audit.

 15. How many tickets will graduates receive for the Commencement Ceremony?

-Confirmed graduates will receive one admission “pass” for themselves and a maximum of ten admission tickets for guests.
+Confirmed graduates will receive one admission “pass” for themselves and a maximum of up to a maximum of 8 admission tickets.

 16. Will there be a waiting list for additional tickets?